pianonate/simulation/README.md

 ```
 $ git pull
 ```
-from the same location you originally did the `git clone`
+from the same directory you originally did the `git clone`

 enjoy the fun!